St John's wort

 What precautions should I take with St John's wort?

-Research has shown that St John's wort may reduce the effectiveness of several medicines, including birth control pills and some heart disease medications.
+Research has shown that St John's wort may reduce the effectiveness of several drugs, including birth control pills and some heart disease medications.
 Talk to your doctor about all the medications you are taking.

 Always tell your doctor if you are taking St John's wort or any other herbal product.